Mental Health Timeline - University of Houston

 Embedded Counselors:

-Three more embedded counselors added to colleges.
+Three more embedded counselors are being added to colleges.

 Ongoing and Future Work